Kptainflintt/ArpScan/README.md

 Actually, you can scan network directly attached to NIC

 In the future, I will add possibilty to provide a range manually.

+!!!WARNING!!!
+For english users, you MUST change "dynamique" to "dynamic" at line 78